*Unfortunately, LifeSpa no longer carries Coconut Oil, so it is excluded from this Kit.*

 Oil pulling is the ancient, time-tested practice of swishing herbalized sesame and coconut oil to support healthy bacteria in the mouth.
 This simple technique has been shown to reduce S. mutans, support healthy gums and reduce plaque.
 (5-8) This is best performed after tongue scraping, brushing and flossing, and can be done while showering.
 Studies show that the swishing of these oils creates a saponification or detergent effect that deters bad bacteria and plague, while supporting healthy gum tissue as a barrier against bacterial exposure to the bloodstream.
 (5-8) In one amazing study, when coconut oil was partially digested by swishing in the mouth, it enhanced its antimicrobial effects.
 In other words, the act of swishing oil in the mouth actually boosts its ability to protect us from undesirable bacteria, like S. mutans, entering into the bloodstream.
 (9)

-Directions: Take 1 tablespoon of Swish Oil Pulling Therapy (or LifeSpa Unrefined Coconut Oil) and swish or gargle in the mouth for about 10 minutes.
+Directions: Take 1 tablespoon of Swish Oil Pulling Therapy and swish or gargle in the mouth for 10-20 minutes.

 Step 3: Repopulate & Maintain with Oral Probiotics

-Directions: Take 1 tablet, chewed slowly and thoroughly, after completing oral hygiene routines (e.g., brushing, flossing, rinsing).
+Directions: After completing your oral hygiene routines (e.g., oil pulling, brushing, flossing, rinsing), take 1 tablet and chew slowly and thoroughly.
 Wait until the tablet is completely dissolved before swallowing.

 18. Streptococcus salivarius K12 colonisation – dose response.
 BLIS Technologies Ltd. June 9, 2009.
 Data on file.